What Happens on Land Affects our Water

 A Shoreline Owner’s Guide to Healthy Waterfronts https://foca.on.ca/shoreline-owners-guide-to-healthy-waterfronts/

-All images (below) show our volunteers at work on Phase One of the Camp Kawartha shoreline restoration project.
+All images (below) show our volunteers at work on the Camp Kawartha shoreline restoration project.